lostenderman/MarkX/README.md

 #### `parse`
 Parses input files and into an output file (JSON by default).

-- `-I, --input`: defines Input files and directories with top-level Input files for parsing
+- `-I, --input`: defines input files and directories with top-level input files for parsing

-- `-O, --output`: defines an output file or a directory name with the option `-t` enabled.
+- `-O, --output`: defines an output file or a directory name with the option `-t` enabled
-- `-t, --tree`: parses the tests into a directory tree.
+- `-t, --tree`: parses the tests into a directory tree
-- `-f, --file`: writes the result of parsing into a text file if the input is a single valid test.
+- `-f, --file`: writes the result of parsing into a text file if the input is a single valid test
-- `-e, --extensions`: enables listed extensions.
+- `-e, --extensions`: enables listed extensions
-- `-g, --group-sections`: groups tests into sections based on the name of the section to which they belong.
+- `-g, --group-sections`: groups tests into sections based on the name of the section to which they belong
-- `-c, --code-indented`: overwrites the default rendering of the `code_block` to an indented code, as opposed to a fenced code.
+- `-c, --code-indented`: overwrites the default rendering of the `code_block` from fenced code to an indented code
-- `-i, --isolate-sections`: prevents identically named sections in different files from being merged.
+- `-i, --isolate-sections`: prevents identically named sections in different files from being merged
-- `-m, --exclude-markdown`: removes the Markdown input (if provided) from the generated result.
+- `-m, --exclude-markdown`: excludes the Markdown input from the generated result

 #### `check`
 Checks input files against a provided result file.

-- `-I, --input`: defines input files and directories top-level files for parsing.
+- `-I, --input`: defines input files and directories with top-level input files for parsing

-- `-R, --result`: specifies a file with a test result with which the tests are checked against.
+- `-R, --result`: specifies a file with a test result with which the tests are checked against
-- `-e, --extensions`: enables listed extensions.
+- `-e, --extensions`: enables listed extensions
-- `-g, --group-sections`: groups tests into sections based on the name of the section to which they belong.
+- `-g, --group-sections`: groups tests into sections based on the name of the section to which they belong
-- `-c, --code-indented`: overwrites the default rendering of the `code_block` to an indented code, as opposed to a fenced code.
+- `-c, --code-indented`: overwrites the default rendering of the `code_block` from fenced code to an indented code
-- `-r, --own-result`: makes the tests prioritise their expected result over the single provided one.
+- `-r, --own-result`: makes the tests prioritise their expected result over the single provided one

 Alternatively, the option `help` can be used to display information about MarkX or any of the verbs.